maxcoto/graphoid/README.md

 Generates a full GraphQL API using introspection of Mongoid or ActiveRecord models.

-## Full Reference
+## API Dodocumentation
-The [Full Documentation](https://maxiperezc.github.io/graphoid/) that displays how to use the queries and mutations that Graphoid automatically generates.
+The [API Documentation](https://maxiperezc.github.io/graphoid/) that displays how to use the queries and mutations that Graphoid automatically generates.

 ## Dependency